 data collection strategies:

-Participant fishermen will conduct at‐sea black sea bass sampling sessions during three fishing trips per month for eight months (December 2016 – July 2017).
+Participant fishermen conduct at‐sea black sea bass sampling sessions during three fishing trips per month for seventeen months (December 2016 – April 2018).

 - Gear type

 - Effort deployed (length of trawl or number of traps, nets or hooks fished)

 - Total number of black sea bass retained and discarded

 - Length and sex of at least 25 black sea bass

 Fishermen use a pre‐programmed tablet app to collect black sea bass data at-sea and wirelessly communicate data to CFRF upon return to port.

 The application period for this project has closed, as of September 23, 2016.
 If you would like to submit an application for future consideration, please fill out the application and forward either via email, fax or mail to CFRF.
 To download the vessel application, CLICK HERE.
 To download the vessel briefing document, CLICK HERE.

 - "New Effort Underway To Study Black Sea Bass In Southern New England"- Rhode Island NPR, Sept.
 2016